Find Grad Schools

 165 Yearly Graduations

 The 13th most popular school in the country for multi / interdisciplinary studies majors who are seeking their master's degree is Texas Tech University.
 Each year, around 40,300 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $8,935 per year, while in-state graduate students, on average, pay $6,956 per year.
 During the most recent year for which we have data, 165 people received their master's degree in multi / interdisciplinary studies from Texas Tech.
-Around 38% of these students were from an underrepresented racial-ethnic group, and 66% were women.
-Those who complete their master's degree in multi / interdisciplinary studies at Texas Tech University make a median salary of 57,257.
+About 52% of this group were women, and 41% were students from an underrepresented racial-ethnic group.

 #14